2000 Monaco Grand Prix: Qualifying

 Michael Schumacher (pictured in 2005) clinched his second pole position of the 2000 season.

 During Saturday's one-hour qualifying session, each driver was allowed twelve laps, with the grid order determined by the quickest laps.
 The 107% rule was in force during this session, which required each driver to lap within 107% of the fastest lap to qualify for the race.
 The session took place in hot, dry weather.
 Michael Schumacher took his second pole position of the season and the 25th of his career with a time of 1:19.475 with seven minutes left; he struck the metal guardrail at Portier corner entering the tunnel with his rear-left wheel but continued.
 Trulli, who was 0.271 seconds slower and had his best qualifying performance of the season on soft tyres and made car adjustments for better handling, joined him on the grid's front row.
 Coulthard qualified third and said he could have lapped quicker as he saw a yellow flag out on the track.
-Trulli's teammate Frentzen qualified fourth but criticised Irvine for an apparent blocking manoeuvre.
+Trulli's teammate Frentzen qualified fourth but criticised Irvine for an apparent blocking manoeuvre in the tunnel.
 Häkkinen took fifth in his worst qualifying result of 2000, with understeer on his second qualifying run and slower traffic on all four.
-Barrichello took sixth despite driving a nervous car.
+Barrichello took sixth despite driving a nervous car, five places behind his teammate Michael Schumacher.
 Alesi, seventh, had alternator problems in his race car early in qualifying and switched to the spare Prost car.

 Fisichella qualified eighth and noticed a severe deterioration in his handling.
 Ralf Schumacher and Irvine rounded out the top ten; Ralf Schumacher reported excessive understeer and that his best lap was affected by Irvine, who suffered a power steering failure on his fastest lap.
 Herbert qualified eleventh, five hundredths slower than his teammate, and reported excessive oversteer.
 He was ahead of Wurz in the slower Benetton car in 12th.
 Despite a misunderstanding with his race engineer over a yellow flag, Salo qualified 13th.
 Similarly, Button, who took 14th in the other Williams, was caught out by the waved yellow flags.
 Understeer, traction, and brake issues slowed Button.
-The two Arrows drivers were Verstappen (15th) and De La Rosa (16th); the latter crashed at the Rascasse chicane.
+The two Arrows drivers were Verstappen (15th) and De la Rosa (16th); the latter crashed at the Rascasse chicane.
 BAR's Jacques Villeneuve started from 17th after an engine failure into Lowes corner led him to stop at the furthest place from the pit lane and lay oil on the circuit.
 Villeneuve had to drive the spare BAR car for the rest of qualifying.
 Heidfeld (18th) experienced a lack of grip and understeer.
 He qualified ahead of Diniz and BAR's Ricardo Zonta, who were 19th and 20th, respectively.
 Marc Gené and Mazzacane of Minardi qualified 21st and 22nd, respectively, but both crashed at Rascasse turn.